 Notice is unlikely to be inferred.
 It will only be inferred in very limited circumstances, for example, because the specific individual has a high level of understanding of the organisation’s functions.
-For example, in Little v Melbourne CC (General) VCAT was satisfied Mr Little knew the organisation’s functions and that the information was provided to raise a possible breach of the Food Act 1984 (Vic).
-As a result, the VCAT was ‘satisfied’ implicit notice was provided as to the purposes for which the information was collected.25 See Case Study 1C for a similar example in NSW.
+For example, in Little v Melbourne City Council, VCAT was satisfied Mr Little knew the organisation’s functions and that the information was provided to raise a possible breach of the Food Act 1984 (Vic).
+As a result, the VCAT was ‘satisfied’ implicit notice was provided as to the purposes for which the information was collected.28 See Case Study 1C below for a similar example in NSW.

-Case Study 1C: Notice inferred because disclosure was a logical consequence of previous notice26
+Case Study 1C: Notice inferred because disclosure was a logical consequence of previous notice29

 AIN complained her personal information had been disclosed by the Medical Council to the Australian Health Practitioner Regulation Agency (AHPRA), the national registration body created in 2010, without her being notified.

 The Medical Council argued, and the Tribunal accepted, the applicant had been told that information about her registration status, and the registration status of all other medical practitioners in NSW, would be transferred to AHPRA in 2010.
 The Tribunal accepted the applicant should have been aware AHPRA would also be notified of conditions placed on her registration in 2011 as a ‘logical consequence’.30

 There was therefore no breach of IPP 3 for the Medical Council’s failure to provide specific notice making AIN aware of to whom they would disclose that information (per IPP 1.3(d)).